chenwt/OncoExplorer/README.md

 Simple overlap version:
 ![alt tag](https://github.com/yifengtao/OncoExplorer/blob/master/figure/fig7_hist_SGAweight_simple.jpg)
 But may become better if we can set a threshold?
+Well...
+Actually I am really not sure if this is better after the experiment... if merely from the figure.
+Might need some other source?

 Remember to check duplicated edges among patients.